Spider Clark: Washington Nationals (1889)

 The Washington Nationals, a team in the National League (NL), signed Clark for the 1889 season, putting him in the major leagues for the first time.
 He made his debut with the team on May 2.
 During the year, he was primarily used as a catcher, though he played in the outfield and at all the infield positions except for first base.
 It was as a catcher that he suffered a strange injury.
 According to the May 8, 1889 issue of Sporting Life:

-The injury cost him playing time, but did not keep him out for the rest of the season; Clark would play 38 games that season.
+The injury cost him playing time but did not keep him out for the rest of the season; Clark would play 38 games that season.
 He recorded a batting average of .255 with 19 runs scored, 37 hits, three home runs, 22 runs batted in, and eight stolen bases.
 With the Nationals in 1889, Clark also became the first major league player with the nickname of "Spider," a moniker he received because of his thin build and his excellent range as a fielder.

 Buffalo Bisons (1890)

 After the 1889 season, the Nationals folded.
 In 1890, Clark signed with the Buffalo Bisons.
 This team participated in the newly created Players' League.
 Formed to challenge baseball's reserve clause, the league enticed players to join by promising them part ownership in the teams.
 It was formed in direct opposition to the NL; Buffalo was the only team not in a city that already had an NL team.

 With Buffalo, Clark was used mostly as an outfielder, but he played every position at least once during the season, even pitching in one game.
 An August 9 story in Sporting Life related that "Owen Clark's first base playing has caught the crowds.
 He is deservedly a favorite."
 For the second year in a row, Clark injured his hand while catching, this time splitting a finger while facing the Cleveland Infants.
 However, he managed to get into 69 games for the Bisons, as opposed to 38 the year before.
-His last game with the ballclub came on October 4.
+His last game with the ball club came on October 4.
 Clark batted .265 with 45 runs scored, 69 hits, two home runs, 25 RBI, and eight stolen bases.